morgen-peschke/trans-factsheet/README.md

           communities.
 * [Leinung et al. 18](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5944393/) sometimes cited as [this article](https://www.bumc.bu.edu/busm/2018/02/20/medicine-alone-does-not-completely-suppress-testosterone-levels-among-transgender-women/)
-    * **The study claims that hormonal therapy does not help reduce testosterone levels to that of a cis woman's**
+    * **The study claims that hormonal therapy does not help reduce testosterone levels to that of a cis woman's.**
     * However, the study uses the testosterone blocker known as Spiro, which inhibits testosterone receptors rather than stopping its production, making the data useless.
 On the other hand, [a different study](https://pubmed.ncbi.nlm.nih.gov/15476439/) ([non-paywall](https://eje.bioscientifica.com/downloadpdf/journals/eje/151/4/425.pdf))